FRIDAY, FEBRUARY 3, 2023

 Michael earned a B.A. in Psychology from the University of North Carolina at Chapel Hill.
 He subsequently graduated,

 summa cum laude, with a dual Master's in Rehabilitation Counseling and Vocational Evaluation, from East Carolina University.
 During 2005, he completed a 120-hour post-graduate training program in life care planning through Kaplan University with lead instructor, Dr. Paul Deutsch, the founder of life care planning process.
 Finally, Michael completed his associate degree in Nursing at Sampson Community College.

 Click here for more information about Michael.

 Brian C. Groesser

-Brian C. Groesser is the Director of North Carolina Operations at Midkiff Muncie & Ross PC in Raleigh.
-His practice is dedicated to serving the needs of employers and insurance carriers in defending workers' compensation claims in North Carolina.
+Brian C. Groesser is the Director, Managing Partner of Raleigh Office at Midkiff Muncie & Ross PC.
+His entire practice is dedicated to serving the needs of employers and insurance carriers in defending workers' compensation claims in North Carolina.
 He places strong emphasis on the relationships he has with his clients while providing efficient and effective representation.
-Brian has successfully defended and closed claims at all levels of the Industrial Commission.
+He has successfully defended and closed claims at all levels of the Industrial Commission.